 UNIVERSITY OF WISCONSIN River Falls

-Alanna Bram is a junior from Rochester, Minn., who is double-majoring in Biology and Spanish with a minor in Chemistry.
-She is scheduled to graduate in May 2019.
+Alanna Bram, a junior from Rochester, Minn., is double majoring in biology and Spanish with a minor in chemistry.
+She will graduate in May 2019.

 Alanna can truly be said to be living out our mission.
-She has enriched herself by studying internationally, in Seville, Spain, and has served her peers through her work with the UWRF chemistry department as a peer-led team learning leader; as a teacher’s assistant in the biology department; and as an orientation and transition leader with our New Student and Family Programs office.
+She has enriched herself by studying internationally in Seville, Spain, and has served her peers through her work with the UWRF Chemistry Department as a peer-led team learning leader; as a teacher’s assistant in the Biology Department; and as an orientation and transition leader with the New Student and Family Programs Office.
 She has also represented the university externally, improving relationships on and off campus as a member of the Chancellor’s Student Ambassadors.

-In many activities that she has been involved in, Alanna is a recognized leader, whether as flute section leader for the UWRF Symphony Band, or earning honorable mention at the Howard Hughes Medical Institute Sea Phages symposium, where she presented her undergraduate research findings in 2016.
+In many activities that she has been involved with, Alanna is a recognized leader whether as flute section leader for the UWRF Symphony Band or earning honorable mention at the Howard Hughes Medical Institute Sea Phages Symposium where she presented her undergraduate research findings in 2016.

 But even that isn’t enough to describe Alanna’s commitment to service and leadership.
-In 2017, Alanna initiated UWRF’s Shoe Away Hunger Drive.
-Its purpose is to collect shoes in any condition, which are then sold to raise money to buy food for needy families in the Twin Cities.
+In 2017, Alanna initiated UWRF’s Shoe Away Hunger Drive, its purpose to collect shoes in any condition which are then sold to raise money to buy food for needy families in the Twin Cities.
 In its first year, the shoe drive collected nearly 900 pairs, with Alanna singlehandedly advertising for, and then transporting, donated shoes from sites around campus.
-Her goal this year was 1,000 pairs of shoes.
+Her goal this year was to collect 1,000 pairs of shoes.

 An excellent description of her philosophy toward her UWRF experience can be found in Alanna’s own words, as expressed by a fellow Chancellor’s Student Ambassador in a support letter: “you have to bleed red and white.”

-As Dr. Hunzer wrote in her nomination: "From academic excellence to campus involvement to URSCA to global experiences to community engagement to continually acting with integrity to including all students (in) her positive attitude, Alanna is the epitome of this award and will always represent UWRF with grace and dignity.”
+"From academic excellence to campus involvement to URSCA to global experiences to community engagement to continually acting with integrity to including all students (in) her positive attitude, Alanna is the epitome of this award and will always represent UWRF with grace and dignity,” Hunzer wrote in her nomination.

 He enjoys greeting international students in their own native language when he can.
-Classmate Brooke Webster, who nominated Zain, says he is often able to surprise Chinese international students with the quality of his Mandarin, but, more importantly, as Brooke puts it: “Zain has continually gone out of his way to make sure all of the students that he meets feel welcomed and included here at River Falls … he offers them something that may be difficult to come by in a foreign atmosphere, a sense of home.”
+Classmate Brooke Webster, who nominated Zain, says he is often able to surprise Chinese international students with the quality of his Mandarin, but, more importantly, “Zain has continually gone out of his way to make sure all of the students that he meets feel welcomed and included here at River Falls.
+He offers them something that may be difficult to come by in a foreign atmosphere, a sense of home.”

-Zain is also a member of the Phi Kappa Phi honor society and was merited with receiving the Computer Science and Information Systems Aladtec and Department scholarships in 2016 and 2017, respectively.
-In the words of Assistant Professor Dr. Jacob Hendricks, Zain “cares deeply about the university and contributes greatly to the academic environment” through undergraduate research as well, working on a cluster computing project that directly impacts the “quality and availability of educational opportunities for his fellow students.”
+Zain is a member of the Phi Kappa Phi Honor Society and received the Computer Science and Information Systems Aladtec and department scholarships in 2016 and 2017, respectively.
+In the words of Assistant Professor Jacob Hendricks, Zain “cares deeply about the university and contributes greatly to the academic environment” through undergraduate research as well, working on a cluster computing project that directly impacts the “quality and availability of educational opportunities for his fellow students.”

-Samantha “Sam” Pedek is a senior Physics major and a Falcon Scholar, from Muscoda.
+Samantha “Sam” Pedek is a senior physics major and a Falcon Scholar from Muscoda.
 She, like nearly half of UWRF students, is a first-generation college student.
-In addition to being the first in her family to earn a college degree, Sam is also about to become the first student from her high school to have obtained a degree in a science field, when she graduates in May.
+In addition to being the first in her family to earn a college degree, Sam will also be the first student from her high school to obtain a degree in a science field when she graduates in May.

-Nominated by Physics Department Chair Dr. James Madsen, Sam has served as an inspiration to her fellow students, and even to some of her professors, in an academic career that has served as a fine example of service mixed with leadership and academic excellence.
+Nominated by Physics Department chair James Madsen, Sam has served as an inspiration to her fellow students, and even to some of her professors, in an academic career that has served as a fine example of service mixed with leadership and academic excellence.

 Sam has worked as an undergraduate researcher with the IceCube Neutrino Observatory, and has traveled to both the McMurdo Station in Antarctica and the South Pole as part of her work.
 She has also done undergraduate research through Stockholm University in Sweden and at NASA’s Goddard Space Flight Center.

-Sam has made five major presentations during her undergraduate career, including two at the Women in Physical Sciences Conference in Lincoln, Nebraska.
-It’s an honor to be asked to present once at that conference, but because she was such “an outstanding speaker, and her research experience so unique and fascinating”, Sam was given a rare second speaking appearance at the event.
+Sam has made five major presentations during her undergraduate career, including two at the Women in Physical Sciences Conference in Lincoln, Neb.
+It’s an honor to be asked to present once at that conference, but because she was such “an outstanding speaker and her research experience so unique and fascinating,” Sam was given a rare second speaking appearance at the event.

-She has also worked as a learning assistant in introductory physics courses, and has volunteered to assist at evening public viewing sessions at the campus observatory.
-Sam has worked in both the registrar’s and CAS Dean’s offices and has represented UWRF at outreach events with the Minnesota Twins, 3M and a number of schools around the region.
-She has volunteered at the Girls in STEM events focused on local middle and high school girls, and one of her strengths has been conveying her enthusiasm and encouragement to young girls to get them excited about pursuing careers in science.
+She has also worked as a learning assistant in introductory physics courses and has volunteered to assist at evening public viewing sessions at the campus observatory.
+Sam has worked in both the Registrar’s and CAS Dean’s offices and has represented UWRF at outreach events with the Minnesota Twins, 3M and a number of schools around the region.
+She has volunteered at the Girls in STEM events focused on local middle and high school girls as one of her strengths has been conveying her enthusiasm and encouragement to young girls to get them excited about pursuing careers in science.

 Nominated by Associate CBE Dean and Professor Dawn Hukai, Kristy’s accomplishments in service begin with her membership in the Honors Program, in Beta Sigma Gamma and in Phi Kappa Phi.

-Kristy, who aspires to a career in healthcare administration, has also shown leadership as President of the UWRF Accounting Society, as a Chancellor’s Student Ambassador, on the UWRF First-Year Leadership Development and Service Committee, and is planning to join the UWRF Health and Wellness Board at the invitation of Management Professor, Dr. Claire McCarty.
+Kristy, who aspires to a career in healthcare administration, has also shown leadership as president of the UWRF Accounting Society, as a Chancellor’s Student Ambassador, on the UWRF First-Year Leadership Development and Service Committee, and is planning to join the UWRF Health and Wellness Board at the invitation of management Professor Claire McCarty.

-River Falls Area Hospital president, David Miller, apparently recently agreed to a half hour meeting with Kristy to discuss a possible internship next year.
-The meeting lasted two hours, leaving Dr. Miller very impressed with Kristy, and of course, “sealing the deal” on her internship which will begin next spring.
+River Falls Area Hospital president David Miller recently agreed to a half hour meeting with Kristy to discuss a possible internship next year.
+The meeting lasted two hours, leaving Dr. Miller very impressed with Kristy, and of course, sealing the deal on her internship which will begin next spring.

-Closer to home, Kristy is currently an auditing intern specializing in health care at Clifton Larson Allen LLP in Minneapolis, where she has been asked to join the consulting group, a rare recognition for an intern, much less for even their entry-level employees.
+Closer to home, Kristy is an auditing intern specializing in health care at Clifton Larson Allen LLP in Minneapolis where she has been asked to join the consulting group, a rare recognition for an intern, much less for even their entry-level employees.

-Dr. McCarty summed it up best when she said that “if I had a top-ten list of students who are capable of great achievements, Kristy would be on that list.”
+McCarty summed it up best when she said “if I had a top-ten list of students who are capable of great achievements, Kristy would be on that list.”

 True to the UWRF mission, Abby has grown her global awareness through international education.
-During her sophomore year, she traveled to Germany and Austria, and studied culture, history and politics of the area.
+During her sophomore year, she traveled to Germany and Austria, studying culture, history and politics of the area.

 One of the many great things about Abby is that she is visible in the campus community.
-She is known for her efforts in diversity, community building, self-care and financial stewardship on campus, and she can usually be seen where people gather on our campus.
+She is known for her efforts in diversity, community building, self-care and financial stewardship, and she can usually be seen where people gather on our campus.

-Amy Lloyd, the Associate Director of Student Involvement, wrote a letter of support for Abby in which she had this to say about how she upholds the core values of the University: “Abby and the Student Government have made a concerted effort to make the University of Wisconsin-River Falls a place that upholds integrity.
+Amy Lloyd, associate director of Student Involvement, wrote a letter of support for Abby in how she upholds the core values of the university: “Abby and the Student Government have made a concerted effort to make the University of Wisconsin-River Falls a place that upholds integrity.
 As this value is defined on UWRF’s website, we earn trust through honesty, accountability, and ethical behavior.”